How Can We Help?

 > Every Lambda gets executed for about 2500 times

-> This setup is behaving similar to a load-balancer, but without the ability to subscribe Lambdas from differing regions nor creating a global load balancer.
+> This setup behaves similarly to a load-balancer but without the ability to subscribe Lambdas from differing regions or create a global load balancer.

 SQS Lambda Concurrency - multiple lambda workers